gnosischain/cryo-indexer/README.md

 - `make purge-state` - Delete only the state diffs indexer volumes
 - `make purge-traces` - Delete only the traces indexer volumes
 - `make purge-tokens` - Delete only the tokens indexer volumes
+- `make purge-parallel` - Delete only the parallel indexer volumes
 - `make purge-migrations` - Delete only the migrations volumes
 - `make purge-all` - Delete all Docker volumes (complete reset)